imsantosh/YOLOv8-object-detection/README.md

 3) Post traning best & last model will be saved into google drive
 4) Use best model for predection

-# To Anotate the image use install labelImg(refer the install guideline into below url)
+# To Annotate the image use install labelImg(refer the install guideline into below url)
 https://github.com/HumanSignal/labelImg